OSU-HPCC/example_submission_scripts/blast+/README.md

 After you have logged into Cowboy:

-1. Move to your scratch directory where there's plenty of room for large bio data.
+1. OPTIONAL (this example is small enough to skip this step.)
+Move to your scratch directory where there's plenty of room for large bio data.

    `$ cd /scratch/username`